ffmpeginteropx/FFmpegInteropX/README.md

 ## Using the FFmpegInteropX libraray

-Using the **FFmpegInteropMSS** object is fairly straightforward and can be observed from the sample applications provided.
+Using the **FFmpegMediaSource** object is fairly straightforward and can be observed from the sample applications provided.

 1. Get an `IRandomAccessStream` for the media you want to playback.
-2. Create a new `FFmpegInteropMSS` object using `FFmpegInteropMSS.CreateFromStreamAsync()` passing it the stream and optionally a config class instance.
+2. Create a new `FFmpegMediaSource` object using `FFmpegMediaSource.CreateFromStreamAsync()` passing it the stream and optionally a config class instance.
 3. Get the MediaPlaybackItem from the Interop object by invoking `CreateMediaPlaybackItem()`
 4. Assign the MediaPlaybackItem to your MediaPlayer or MediaElement for playback.

-**Important:** Store the FFmpegInteropMSS instance e.g. in a local field, as long as playback is running.
+**Important:** Store the FFmpegMediaSource instance e.g. in a local field, as long as playback is running.
 If the object is collected by the GC during playback, playback will stop with an error.

 Use `FFmepgInteropMSS.CreateFromUriAsync()` to create a MediaStreamSource on a streaming source (shoutcast for example).

-You can use `FFmpegInteropMSS.GetMediaStreamSource()` to get the MediaStreamSource like in the original version of the library.
+You can use `FFmpegMediaSource.GetMediaStreamSource()` to get the MediaStreamSource like in the original version of the library.
 But when using MediaStreamSource, you won't get subtitles.
 Subtitle support requires using the MediaPlaybackItem!

 Call `FrameGrabber.CreateFromStreamAsync()` to grab one or more frames from a video file.